 It’s not just expensive in school.
 Even trying to break into the field after school can be expensive.
-Conferences and networking opportunities cost a lot of money, and they’re the best way to get your name out there.
+Conferences and networking opportunities cost a lot of money, and they’re a great way to get your name out there.
 To showcase your abilities knowledge.
 To meet the people who will hire you onto their projects or into their companies.
 It’s expensive going to those conferences to get the opportunities in the first place.
 Just as frustrating (if not more so) is when you’re being offered opportunities and you can’t afford those either.
-I’ve had to pass on opportunities, including even applying to see if I can get the opportunity in the first place, many times because I couldn’t afford them.
+I’ve had to pass on opportunities, including even applying for the possibility of opportunity, many times because I couldn’t afford them.
 Frustrating is an understatement.